A1Sushi/odin-recipes/README.md

 - HTML Boilerplate
     - How to write the basic boilerplate for an HTML document
 - Working with Texts
-    - How to create paragraphs?
+    - How to create paragraphs
-    - How to create headings?
+    - How to create headings
-    - How to create bold text?
+    - How to create bold text
-    - How to create italicized text?
+    - How to create italicized text
-    - The relationships between nested elements?
+    - The relationships between nested elements
-    - How to create HTML comments?
+    - How to create HTML comments
 - Lists
     - How to create an unordered list
     - How to create an ordered list